 The Hawfinch is a large, heavily built finch with a large head, "bull-neck" and a powerful, conical shaped bill.

 The back is a rusty-brown, the breast and belly are buff and the head is orange-brown with a black bib and grey neck.
 The wings are glossy blue-black with a broad white wing patch.
 The ends of the secondary flight feathers are splayed and twisted to form curiously shaped ends.
 The tail is short with a broad white terminal band.
-The bill is grey-blue in summer, yellow in winter and the legs are flesh-brown.
+The bill is grey-blue in summer, yellow in winter and the legs are pale brown.

 Juvenile heads are more orange coloured and lack black markings, and their breast is grey-yellow and the belly is darkly spotted.